gumption/lifelines/docs/Intro to lifelines.rst

 survival analysis is done using the cumulative hazard fuction, so understanding it is recommended).

-Alternatively, we can derive the more-interpretable hazard curve, but there is a catch.
-The derivation involves a kernel smoother (to smooth out the differences of the cumulative hazard curve) , and this requires us to specify a bandwidth parameter that controls the amount of smoothing.
+Alternatively, we can derive the more interpretable hazard curve, but there is a catch.
+The derivation involves a kernel smoother (to smooth out the differences of the cumulative hazard curve), and this requires us to specify a bandwidth parameter that controls the amount of smoothing.
 This functionality is provided in the ``smoothed_hazard_`` and ``hazard_confidence_intervals_`` methods.
 (Why methods?
 They require